 ResourcesBlog

 As an organization dedicated to the promotion and protection of human rights and health, Physicians for Human Rights (PHR) is alarmed at the dangerous trajectory of these policies.
-In Trump’s first 100 days and beyond, PHR will be mobilizing our networks of clinicians – including nurses, doctors, and psychologists – as well as our expert teams of lawyers, policy and human rights advocates, and researchers to protect the right to seek asylum, freedom of expression and peaceful assembly, the right to comprehensive reproductive care, and the right to health, among others.
+In response PHR will continue to mobilize our networks of clinicians – including nurses, doctors, and psychologists – as well as our expert teams of lawyers, policy and human rights advocates, and researchers to protect the rights of asylum seekers, freedom of expression and peaceful assembly, the right to comprehensive reproductive care, and the right to health, among others.

 Attacks on Immigrants and Dismantling the Right to Seek Asylum